Curo-Dev/scamBlock-Extension/README.md

 }
 ```

-See the original [README](https://github.com/abhijithvijayan/wext-manifest) of wext-manifest package for more details
+You can check the corresponding plugin's [README](https://github.com/webextension-toolbox/webpack-webextension-plugin) for more details!

 ### Development